 If your page loads in 1.5 – 2 seconds, that’s considered a good site speed.

 There are two main factors that affect the speed of your website:

 - the way your web host has configured their servers

 - the content you put on your web pages

 You don’t have much control over the first item (except to change web host).

 The main areas where you can speed up your website are:

-Google defines bounce rate as “the percentage of visitors to a particular website who navigate away from the site after viewing only one page”.
+To put another way, bounce rate is the percentage of visitors to a particular website who navigate away from the site after viewing only one page.

 Since Google is in the business of matching search queries to search results, a high bounce rate sends a bad signal to Google.
 The algorithm will start moving you down the search results.

 Brian Dean conducted a study of over one million search results and found that low bounce rates are strongly associated with higher Google rankings: